PSthelyBlog/ucvm/README.md

 2. **State Persistence**: The VM state is maintained across messages in the conversation as JSON.
 Each interaction builds upon the previous state.

-3. **Output Format**: By default, only stdout/stderr are shown.
-Use debugging commands to inspect internal state.
+3. **Output Format**: By default (RAW mode), only stdout/stderr are shown.
+Use VERBOSE or DEBUG modes for Claude's explanations.

 4. **Performance**: Complex calculations (cryptography, large numbers, compression) are automatically delegated to computational tools.